jparsonsh2o/Hotel-Invoice-in-Excel/README.md

 # Hotel-Invoice-in-Excel
-Hotel Invoice created using Excel.
+Formatted Hotel Invoice created using Excel, including functions to calculate rates, taxes, and incidentals.
+Generic sample that could be edited and personalized for other rental establishments.